knpuniversity/whats-new-symfony3/knpu/form-updates.md

 Let's create a registration form using this mysterious *new* stuff.
 Add a `Form` directory and create a `RegistrationForm` class inside.
 PhpStorm gives me a nice skeleton for the class.... *but* now it has too much.
 Remove the `getName()` method at the bottom.
 This was always a useless, but required function.
 But no more!
-In fact, you haven't needed this method since Symfony 2.7... we were just slow to update the docs.
-Sorry!

 For the most part, forms look the same.
 In `configureOptions` call `$resolver->setDefaults()` and pass it `data_class` set to `AppBundle\Entity\User`.
 My super-simple user has